Galaxy Spin Alignment with Tidal Fields in the SDSS-IV MaNGA Survey: Data and Methods

-We measure the position angles of the kinematic major axis, $\phi_\mathrm{kin}$, of MaNGA galaxies using the PaFit package \citep{2006MNRAS.366..787K}, which determines the axis that maximizes the match between the velocity field and its bi-antisymmetry model.
-The central positions and redshifts of the galaxies are adopted from the MaNGA catalog, which for most galaxies is identical to the NASA–Sloan Atlas (NSA; \citealt{2011AJ....142...31B}).
+We measure the position angles (PAs) of the kinematic major axis, $\phi_\mathrm{kin}$, of MaNGA galaxies using the PaFit package \citep{2006MNRAS.366..787K}, which determines the axis that maximizes the match between the velocity field and its bi-antisymmetry model.
+The central positions and redshifts of the galaxies are adopted from the MaNGA catalog, which for most galaxies is identical to the NASA--Sloan Atlas (NSA; \citealt{2011AJ....142...31B}).
 The MaNGA target selection strategy assigns 63\,\% of the main sample to reach 1.5 effective radii ($R_e$) and 37\,\% to reach $2.5\,R_e$ \citep{2015ApJ...798....7B}.
 For our analysis, we consistently use an elliptical aperture with a semi-major axis of $1.5\,R_e$ for each galaxy, with the aperture parameters defined by the NSA elliptical Petrosian photometry.
 We also exclude all bad pixels with inverse variance set to zero from the measurement.
+We assess the effect of the PA measurement uncertainties provided by PaFit through a Monte Carlo resampling test and find that their influence on the estimated spin alignment signal is negligible.

 The spin axis is defined as perpendicular to the kinematic major axis.
 The vector direction is determined by identifying the approaching and receding sides from the inverse-variance-weighted averages of line-of-sight velocities on either side of the spin axis.
-Following the method of \citet{2007ApJ...671.1248L} and \citet{2011ApJ...732...99L}, we compute the three-dimensional (3D) unit spin vector, $\hat{\boldsymbol{j}}$, in spherical coordinates as
+Following the method of \citet{2007ApJ...671.1248L} and \citet{2011ApJ...732...99L}, we compute the 3D unit spin vector, $\hat{\boldsymbol{j}}$, in spherical coordinates as

-where $\vartheta$ denotes the position angle of the projected spin vector, measured eastward from north, ranging from $0$ to $2\pi$.
+where $\vartheta$ denotes the PA of the projected spin vector, measured eastward from north, ranging from $0$ to $2\pi$.
 The inclination angle $i$ is estimated under a circular disk approximation from the observed axial ratio $(b/a)$ and the intrinsic axial ratio $p$, and is given by

 where we simply adopt $p = 0.158$ to be consistent with \citet{2021MNRAS.504.4626K}.

 Finally, the unit spin vector can be transformed into equatorial Cartesian coordinates as